 TTUS distributes earnings from the corpus to the spendable four times per year.
 The quarterly spending distribution is determined by taking the spending rate (4.5%) times the endowment’s 12 quarter rolling average for the period (not the beginning balance times 4.5%).
-The result is distributions that are fairly consistent and do not have too much variance from quarter to quarter, as they are safeguarded against market fluctuation.
+The result is consistent distributions with minimal variance from quarter to quarter, as the distributions are safeguarded against market fluctuation.

-Is it possible for an endowment to go below its original value?
+Is it possible for an endowment to go below its gifted value?

 What happens if there is an unused balance in a spendable account?